-\paragraph{Mixture-of-Modality Fusion.} To integrate complementary semantic and visual signals, we employ a lightweight mixture-of-modality-experts fusion module.
-A gating network predicts an adaptive weight $\alpha\in[0,1]$ conditioned on both modalities, and the fused item representation is computed as
+\textbf{Mixture-of-Modality Fusion.} We integrate complementary semantic and visual signals via a lightweight mixture-of-modality-experts fusion module.
+A gating network---a two-layer MLP applied to the concatenation of $\mathbf{h}_t$ and $\mathbf{h}_i$---predicts an adaptive weight $\alpha\in[0,1]$, and we compute the fused item representation as:

-\paragraph{Cross-modal Interaction.} Beyond linear fusion, we further introduce a multi-head bilinear interaction network~\cite{fukui2016mcb,benyounes2017mutan} to capture fine-grained feature interactions between text and image embeddings.
-Specifically, given the text embedding $\mathbf{h}_t$ and image embedding $\mathbf{h}_i$, we apply $K$ learnable projection heads.
-The projected features are combined via element-wise multiplication and outputs from all $K$ heads are concatenated and passed through a lightweight MLP to produce the interaction representation.
+\textbf{Cross-modal Interaction.} To capture fine-grained feature interactions beyond linear fusion, we introduce a multi-head bilinear interaction network~\cite{fukui2016mcb,benyounes2017mutan}.
+Given the text embedding $\mathbf{h}_t$ and image embedding $\mathbf{h}_i$, we apply $K$ learnable projection heads that combine features via element-wise multiplication, concatenate their outputs across all heads, and pass them through a lightweight MLP.
+The interaction output is combined with $\mathbf{h}_f$ via a residual connection and layer normalization to yield the final item embedding:

-The interaction feature is added to the fused embedding $\mathbf{h}_f$ through a residual connection followed by layer normalization, yielding the final item embedding $\mathbf{h}_x$.
-Finally, query--item relevance is measured by cosine similarity:
+Query--item relevance is then measured by cosine similarity: